 Other interested individuals from the area including Calvin N. Payne came together to form the Clayco Oil and Pipeline Company to develop the oil properties including Petrolia that were located in Clay County.
 Calvin Payne was known in the oil business having served as general manager of the pipeline division of Standard Oil.
 Payne came to Texas around 1900 when the Navarro County prospect was being developed and served along side Joseph Cullinan as a director of the Corsicana Petroleum Company.

 Bunk’s father had moved to Texas from Alabama around 1880, eventually settling in Baylor County.
 They moved around a little bit after that.
 Bunk was born in nearby Red River County around 1890 and married his wife Ova who was from Wise County.
 He and Ova made their home in Petrolia for many years as Bunk ran his shop.
-If you have been reading this blog a while, you might remember that it was Uncle Bunk and Aunt Ova who took our dad to see the 1936 Texas State Fair.
+It was Uncle Bunk and Aunt Ova who took our dad to see the 1936 Texas State Fair.
 Ova was one of the three first cooks at the local school, was built around 1906.
 As time passed, nearby Wichita Falls continued to blossom and grow whereas the population of Petrolia, only about 15 miles away, leveled off.
 Bunk and Ova eventually moved to to the east side Wichita Falls as Bunk approached retirement.
-During their adult lives, he and Ova never lived more than about 25 miles from Petrolia.
-They were simple people and always lived modestly, and they were very well loved by their extended family.
+During their adult lives, Bunk and Ova never lived more than about 25 miles from Petrolia.
+They always lived simply and modestly.
+They were a very generous and giving couple and they were loved and revered by their extended family (which is to say their siblings, nieces and nephews and those descended from this group).
 They both lived long into their senior years, always remaining connected to Petrolia, and are both now buried there.

 Clayco Oil and Gas Company is the same company that later brought in the Clayco No 1, near the border of Wichita and Wilbarger counties.
 While the Petrolia field did not appear to compare to the Spindletop find, it was still promising and shortly thereafter, a strong gas field was discovered at about fifteen hundred feet.
 Petrolia’s oil was high gravity crude that would lend itself to producing several different products in quantity.